RobiHuq/PytorchMusicLSTM/README.md

 # PytorchMusicLSTM
 A project I made to better understand LSTM networks.

 This is currently a work in progress, I plan it make the program more easily tweakable, and eventually incorperate music with multiple instruments.
+It also requires a gpu to use at the moment, sorry.

 Music files are midi0 format, meaning there is 128 different frequences on a single instrument(Piano).